DataDog/documentation/content/en/metrics/faq/rollup-for-distributions-with-percentiles.md

 {{< img src="metrics/faq/rollup-for-distributions-with-percentiles/new-rollup-distUI.jpg" alt="New Rollup UI">}}

 ## Why can’t I specify a rollup/time aggregator anymore on distribution with  percentiles?
 The rollup `<aggregator>` parameter has no effect on distribution metrics queried with percentiles.
-That is, these two queries would both return the same p99 values calculated over one minute rollup intervals.
+That is, these two queries would both return the same 99th percentile value calculated over one-minute rollup intervals.
 Query #1: `p99:distribution.rollup(avg, 60)`
 Query #2: `p99:distribution.rollup(60)`